Who can apply for a Community Garden Grant?

 How do I apply for a Community Garden Grant?

 Applications must be submitted through our online grant system.
 If you are new to the grant system, we recommend you register in the system early.
 The grant system is user friendly, and an applicant can start, save, and return to their application at any point before submitting it.
 Have any difficulties or questions accessing the system?
-Reach out to Grants Manager Bobby Farmer at bobby@foodwellalliance.org.
+Reach out to Grants & Resources Manager Kalia Henry at kalia@foodwellalliance.org.

 The online grant system asks me to enter a Tax ID number into the system to create an account.
 My community garden doesn’t have a Tax ID.
 How do I register?